This video has 3 parts, as well as questions and answers in individual clips.

 The moral argument is the easiest argument in the world to discuss with non-Christians, as everyone has to have an answer to questions like “what makes humans valuable?” and “why should I do the right thing when it goes against my self-interest?” and “will evildoers who escape justice in this life be punished when they die?” and “do humans have free will to make moral choices?”
 These are interesting questions, and people can just give their opinion and then think about it as they discuss it.

-You can also read a debate transcript where Dr. Craig puts his ideas to the test, against Dr. Richard Taylor.
+You can read a debate transcript where Dr. Craig puts his ideas to the test, against Dr. Richard Taylor.
 I found this debate very helpful for answering the question that everyone should be able to answer: “why should I be moral?”